What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • gastrointestinal.

-Thanks to the use of this berry, water-alkaline metabolism returns to normal and immunity is strengthened.
+Thanks to the consumption of this berry, water-alkaline metabolism returns to normal and the immune system is strengthened.
 Fruits are an excellent prevention of osteoporosis, which affects older women.

 Regular consumption of feijoa helps: